Richard Childress: Driving career

-Childress's career in NASCAR started in 1969 when a drivers' strike at Talladega Superspeedway left NASCAR president William France Sr. looking for replacement drivers.
+Childress's career in NASCAR started in 1969 when a drivers' strike at Talladega Superspeedway left NASCAR president Bill France Sr. looking for replacement drivers.
 By 1971, Childress was racing as an independent driver, using the No. 96.
 He changed to No. 3 in 1976 as a tribute to Junior Johnson.
 Although he never won as a driver, he nonetheless proved to be capable and consistent behind the wheel, registering six top-5 finishes, seventy-six top-ten finishes, and five top-ten point finishes, with a career-best ranking of fifth in 1975.
 He did, however, win the unofficial invitational Metrolina 200 in 1974.